-- Ensure that the policies, procedures and training in Pool House Community Primary School are effective and comply with the law at all times - Ensure that safeguarding policies and procedures are followed by all staff - Put in place safeguarding responses in cases where children go missing from education - Appoint a DSL and back-ups and ensure that they are provided with appropriate support, funding, training, resources and time to carry out their role - Ensure the school or college contributes to inter-agency working in line with statutory guidance Working together to safeguard children 2018 - Ensure that safeguarding procedures take into account local guidance including Lancashire Continuum of Need and Thresholds Guidance - Ensure that staff members undergo safeguarding training at induction - Ensure that DSLs and all staff, volunteers and Governors are trained and updated regarding safeguarding regularly in compliance with Keeping Children Safe in Education 2020 - Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place (see online safety policy) - Ensure that safeguarding is embedded within the curriculum - Prevent people who pose a risk of harm from working with children - Ensure there are procedures in place to manage allegations against teachers, head teachers, principals, volunteers and other staff including supply staff - Ensure staff in school are aware of, and policies reflect, an understanding of specific issues such as peer on peer abuse and safeguarding children with disabilities and special educational needs - Ensure that all practice and procedures operate with the best interests of the child at their heart - Appoint a designated teacher to promote the education of CLA (At Pool House the designated teacher for CLA is Julie Cole) - Ensure that all staff are aware of safeguarding issues and vulnerabilities associated with CLA.
+- Ensure that the policies, procedures and training in St Joseph's Catholic Primary School are effective and comply with the law at all times. - Ensure that safeguarding policies and procedures are followed by all staff. - Put in place safeguarding responses in cases where children go missing from education. - Appoint a DSL and back-ups and ensure that they are provided with appropriate support, funding, training, resources and time to carry out their role. - Ensure the school or college contributes to inter-agency working in line with statutory guidance Working together to safeguard children 2018 - Ensure that safeguarding procedures take into account local guidance including Lancashire Continuum of Need and Thresholds Guidance - Ensure that staff members undergo safeguarding training at induction. - Ensure that DSLs and all staff, volunteers and Governors are trained and updated regarding safeguarding regularly in compliance with Keeping Children Safe in Education 2020 - Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place (see St Joseph's online safety policy and Lightspeed Filtering Software). - Ensure that safeguarding is embedded within the curriculum. - Prevent people who pose a risk of harm from working with children. - Ensure there are procedures in place to manage allegations against teachers, head teachers, principals, volunteers and other staff including supply staff. - Ensure staff in school are aware of, and policies reflect, an understanding of specific issues such as child on child abuse and safeguarding children with disabilities and special educational needs.

+- Ensure that all practice and procedures operate with the best interests of the child at their heart - Appoint a designated teacher to promote the education of CLA [family support worker, Lorna Sherrard] - Ensure that all staff are aware of safeguarding issues and vulnerabilities associated with CLA.